Washington-University/HCPpipelines/README.md

 does nothing but establish values for all the environment variables that will be needed by various pipeline scripts.

-All of the environment variables set in the `SetUpHCPPipeline.sh` script (with the exception of the `HCPPIPEDIR` environment variable itself) are set relative to the `HCPPIPEDIR` environment variable.
+Many of the environment variables set in the `SetUpHCPPipeline.sh` script are set relative to the `HCPPIPEDIR` environment variable.

 As distributed, the setting of the `HCPPIPEDIR` environment variable assumes that you have installed the HCP Pipelines